MTT Poker Basics & Rules

 MTT Strategies by Stack Size

 Another way you can look at MTT strategy is by your stack size.
-The number of chips you have should dictate how you play in a tournament.
+Your number of chips should dictate how you play in a tournament.

 Deep Stack (100BB MTT Strategy)

-The only caveat to this is if you've managed to accumulate such a stack on the bubble stage of a tournament.
+The only caveat to this is if you've accumulated such a stack on the bubble stage of a tournament.
 In this case, it's very profitable to play a loose-aggressive strategy and try to steal as many chips as possible.
 This is because you're unlikely to be played back at and will be free to accumulate chips until the bubble has burst.

 Mid Stack (50BB MTT Strategy)